This post may contain affiliate links. Read my disclosure page here.

 Freezer Instructions

 This soup freezes well, just omit the cream and the kale when freezing.
-Add them to the soup when you reheat it before serving.NUTRITION
+Add them to the soup when you reheat it before serving.Nutrition

 This is a favorite in our home!
 I use coconut milk in place of the cream and throw uncooked bacon in the instant pot before cooking.
 Amazing!!!!